In this guide, you will discover a detailed list of the MPESA charges you will have to pay in 2021.

 How to Use M-PESA

-To register for M-PESA, you need a Safaricom SIM card and a valid registration document like a national ID, a passport, a foreigner certificate, or a military ID.
+To register for the mobile money service, you need a Safaricom SIM card and a valid registration document like a national ID, a passport, a foreigner certificate, or a military ID.
 Next, visit an M-PESA agent to access free registration services.

 You can access M-PESA through the Safaricom menu located on the SIM toolkit of your phone or through the Safaricom app.
 Here are some of the things you can do with M-PESA: